- K-12 Public School Leadership

 - Curriculum Leadership

 The Educational Leadership and Policy Studies (ELPS) program is committed to offering holistic and personalized educational opportunities to support learners’ preparedness to enact leadership collaboratively toward equitable and excellent education, educational systems, and educational policy.
 It operates from the shared perspective that its programs are strengthened through diversity of the overall body: faculty, students, partners, and communities.
-The Department offers two master level degrees in educational leadership (MA, MEd).

 - K-12 Public School Leadership Concentration: Effective school leaders must be focused instructional leaders who are able to lead in diverse school settings.
 Successful completion of the concentration fulfills degree and core curriculum requirements for Florida certification in Level I K-12 Educational Leadership – Administrative Class.

 - Curriculum Leadership Concentration: Graduates of this concentration bring leadership skills to curriculum focused roles in schools, district offices, and education-related organizations.
 The concentration is designed to teach and assess the knowledge, skills and dispositions of effective leadership in curriculum, instruction, and professional development for K-12 teachers or other educators.
 This concentration does not satisfy all requirements for administrator certification.